-Like any team in the world, in the past years we have experienced multiple major changes in our development processes, product release cycles, team collaborations and overall company culture.
+In the past years, like any team in the world, we have experienced multiple major changes in our development processes, product release cycles, team collaborations and overall company culture.
 The purpose of making changes is to be better, smarter and faster.
 As a Product Owner who is tightly tied with DevOps teams for planning, iterating and delivering, I’m really glad to speak publicly and start my journey of sharing our adoptions, changes and learnings in mobile DevOps.

 At Bitbar, we run a cloud service that enables Enterprises to automate the process of mobile app build, test, deploy and monitor.
 When it comes to mobile app testing, our capability of unlimited device concurrency brings the ultimate value of parallel device testing to our customers, helping them to test apps at scale and resolve issues quickly.
 As a result, our customers have streamlined and speeded up their app delivery process.

 Like any company elsewhere, our customers have a big need in delivering apps faster and we want to help them achieve it and get them to become champions in app delivery.
 And this encouraged us to move to Docker.

 Over the years, the adoption of container technology at Bitbar has provided us tremendous value on our way to mobile DevOps and becoming the most flexible mobile test automation platform.
 But the need for speed has never decreased but vastly increased.
 Due to this, we saw some challenges with previous container technology when trying to provide customized services to our customers.